abel-parada/MySQL-database/readme.md

 ### In root folder: `node firstTest.js`

-Console will log the database, tables and values created and inserted in the script "createStatements.js" and select few of those fields with the object notation.
+Console will log the database, tables and values added, removed, or updated.

 ## Screenshots